How to write a scientific article.

 - Conclusion/End of Discussion- Paper must come to a clear end.
 Take a look forward.
 Re-emphasize the newness/advance.
 Don’t finish (any section) with references to other work.
 This is about your work.

-Everything in the Introduction should be dealt with in the Discussion and everything in the Discussion alluded to in the Introduction.
-Make sure you have always described your work from one consistent ‘point of view’.
+As much as possible, everything in the Introduction should be dealt with in the Discussion and everything in the Discussion alluded to in the Introduction.
+Make sure you have always described your work from one consistent ‘point of view’ so that the most obstinate of readers or reviewers cannot fail to follow your argument.
 For example, if the fundamental question/hypothesis that your Introduction poses, is the following,

 Q- We set out to discover if binge drinking the night before a race reduces the performance of top athletes –